TakafumiM/LoLProAnalysis/README.md

 ## Baseline Model
 My baseline model used Decision Tree Classifier with two features: a nominal feature 'side' and a continuous feature 'golddiffat15'.
 My baseline model is simple.
 Since 'side' is a categorical column with string imputs, I used OneHotEncoder to 'side' and trained the model.
-The accuracy was 0.7346 which is about 73.5%.
+The accuracy was 0.72504 which is about 72.5%.
 I will say that this is a good result considering I have access to only a few information that observers can get before 15 minutes.
 However, let's see if I can make this model better.

 ## Final Model
-In my final model, I added multiple features.
+In my final model, I added multiple features and a transformer.
+Also, improved the classifier.

-#### Added Variables:
+### Added Variables:

-#### 'firsttower'
+#### 'firsttower' (ordinal)
 'firsttower' is an important factor to know if a team is utilizing their gold advantage and expanding them.
 If a winning team take it, they can snowball the game.
 On the other hand, if a losing team take it, they can find chance to extend the game and get more scaling.

-#### 'firstdragon'
+#### 'firstdragon' (ordinal)
 'firstdragon' is added because the dragon is usually traded with objects/kills, but dragon itself doesn't have much impact in gold difference while it has impact on champion stats.

+'firstblood' was considered but not added because it can be reflected into the gold lead compared to 'firstdragon'.

+Instead, 'xpdiffat15' is added.

-#### 'firstblood'
+#### 'xpdiffat15' (continuous)
+'xpdiffat15' is added because it is also a factor that does not get reflected into the gold lead, but have massive effect on champion stats

 Considered adding 'firstbaron', but didn't because the baron spawn time is fixed in 20 min of the game.
 I wanted to stay with the variables that could